 For my pack, I’ll be adding a second tourniquet to each, plus an airway, tape and gauze, and chest seal like the stuff included in the Tactical Distrubutors kit seen above.
 Via that link you’ll also see the ITS ETA Tallboy and Fatboy Trauma Kit Pouches, which are quick-access packs designed for storing, in an organized manner, exactly all of the sorts of medical trauma supplies we’re kicking around here.

 As for CAT-style tourniquets, after similar recommendations from multiple people in the know, I’ve switched from a cheaper version to the Recon Medical ones with aluminum windlass and kevlar reinforcements.
 They’re available in a two-pack here, plus in FDE, blue, and safety orange.

 Especially if you go the ACE and gauze route, but even if you don’t, trauma shears are extremely handy.
 Or so I’ve been told.
 I have approximately zero of them and am now adding one to each of my kits.

 If you can’t shoot back — or often even if you could — get off the X, seek cover, barricade, and be prepared.
 There are stories of concert-goers saving lives by applying tourniquets in Vegas, and it was left to them to evacuate victims to where medical first responders were staged some distance from the scene until it was declared safe.
-With only basic training and sparse equipment, anyone can help save lives.
+With some basic training and even sparse equipment, anyone can help save lives.